lucasdellatorre/percolation/README.md

 </p>

-# What is a weighted quick union with path compression implementation
+# What is a weighted quick union with path compression?

 Union find is a data structure that connects sets.
 We are using a particular implementation called weighted quick union with path compression, which has: